Cracks widen in euro zone economy as war in Ukraine rages on

 "Unless ... the war ...becomes a global conflict, then I think that the first rise (of rates) could come towards the end of this year," ECB policymaker Peter Kazimir said.

-(Additional reporting by Zuzanna Szymanska, Paul Carrel, Jan Strupczewski, Aida Pelaez-Fernandez, Emma Pinedo and Francesco Canepa; editing by John Stonestreet)
+(Additional reporting by Zuzanna Szymanska, Paul Carrel, Jan Strupczewski, Aida Pelaez-Fernandez, Emma Pinedo, Francesco Canepa and Samuel Indyk; editing by John Stonestreet and Catherine Evans)

 ((Balazs.Koranyi@thomsonreuters.com; +49 30 220 133 623; Reuters Messaging: balazs.koranyi.thomsonreuters.com@reuters.net))